needle-mirror/com.unity.addressables/Documentation~/groups-auto-group-generator.md

 ### Customize group names

 Using asset names or folder paths to produce more descriptive group names makes group names path-dependent.
-In that case, renaming or moving an asset makes Unity generate a completely new group, which might trigger AssetBundle updates.
+In that case, renaming or moving an asset makes Unity generate a completely new group, which might trigger content updates.

 If you prefer custom naming behavior, you can define it by creating a custom `OutputRule` and overriding the `Refine` method.
 The `OutputRule` abstract class also provides a `Rename` method to assist with this.